PatrickWeller/PanelPal/docs/index.md

 ### Technical Manual
 For bioinformaticians and other software developers looking to learn more about, or contribute to PanelPal, please refer to the [Technical Manual](technical_manual.md)

+## Continuous Integration
+Automated unit and functional testing and continuous integration testing have been set up with GitHub Actions (see .github/workflows) and Jenkins CI (See Jenkinsfile).

 ## License
-This project is licensed under the MIT License
+This project is licensed under the MIT License.

 ## Developers
 - Patrick Weller - Trainee Bioinformatician, All Wales Medical Genomics Service, Cardiff and Vale University Health Board, NHS Wales